 Theoretical point of view signature verification is 1:1 matching process while signature recognition is 1:N matching problem hence signature recognition looks more complex.
 The same techniques used in signature verification can be used here taking into consideration the time complexities and 1: N matching problem.
 Signature recognition has potential application like an identification tool.
 For example, automatic signature recognition system can be used in validation of identity of an individual who needs an access to secured zone or security sensitive facilities [11].
-Other potential application of signature recognition is in law-enforcement applications, which requires identification of perpetrators, and in analysis of some historical documents [12].
+Other potential applications, which requires identification of perpetrators, and in analysis of some historical documents [12].